Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 > Find out more about Kona Kai Resort & Spa

 A naval town and gateway to the Pacific, San Diego has long embraced all things tiki.
-Bali Hai, on Shelter Island, set the tiki tone in 1954 as a Polynesian paradise, replete with hardcarved sculptures, Polynesian artifacts, tapa cloths, and Mr. Bali Hai ceramic mugs cradling potent, rum-infused Mai Tais.
-Their Pacific Rim-style menu spotlights beautiful fresh fish, poke, Hamachi, papaya and shrimp salad, and more.
+Bali Hai, on Shelter Island, set the tiki tone in 1954 as a Polynesian paradise, replete with handcarved sculptures, Polynesian artifacts, tapa cloths and Mr. Bali Hai ceramic mugs cradling potent, rum-infused mai tais.
+Their Pacific Rim-style menu spotlights beautiful fresh fish, poke, hamachi, papaya-shrimp salad and more.